ofxpera/ofph-pera-api/MAYA-OFxPERA-OIDC_FLOW.md

 The GetCustomerDetailHandler Lambda function:
 - Validates the access token with Keycloak
-- Retrieves customer data from DynamoDB
+- Retrieves customer data from DynamoDB as a proxy to Maya's CIF system
 - Dynamically determines the JWKS URL from the client definition
 - Encrypts the response using JWE if enabled

 ## Summary

 This authorization flow provides a secure and standards-compliant method for third-party applications to access protected resources.
-By combining OAuth 2.0, OpenID Connect, mTLS, and JWE encryption, the system ensures that:
+By combining OAuth 2.0, OpenID Connect, mTLS, JAR, JARM and JWE encryption, the system ensures that:

-1. Only authenticated users can authorize access to their data
+1. Only authenticated customers/account holders can authorize access to their data
-2. Only authorized and authenticated clients can access the API
+2. Only authorized and authenticated clients can initiate requests on behalf of customers
+3. Proof of origin, integrity and authenticity of requests and responses are established
-3. Sensitive data is protected both in transit and through encryption
+4. Sensitive data is protected both in transit and through encryption
-4. Each client can have its own encryption keys for maximum security
+5. Each client can have its own encryption keys for maximum security

 ## Domain Names